cruzito-x/cruzito-x/readme.md

 ### 👨🏻‍💻 About me

-- 🎓 &nbsp; I'm currently studying systems engineering and working as Software developer.
+- 🎓 &nbsp; I am currently pursuing a pre-major in cybersecurity engineering and have experience as a software engineer.
 - 🤔 &nbsp; I explore new technologies and developing software apps based in this.
 - 🍀 &nbsp; Enthusiast in aplicated physics on development world.
 - ✍🏻 &nbsp; Watching anime and trying out latest design trends as hobbies/side hustles.